zjgcainiao/audiotown/README.md

    5. `convert` by default tries to add artwork into files.
 It searches for `cover.jpg` or `library.jpg` at the root of the folder. if the source file does not contain an artwork, the command attempts to find such file and embed it into the output whenever possible.

 # Installation
 1. Ensure I have [FFmpeg](https://ffmpeg.org/download.html) installed on the system.
 It is the powerhouse that does the conversion and other heavy work like probing `ffprobe`.
-I will need it installed and working.
+Will need it installed and working.
 MacOS users can install it via [homebrew](https://formulae.brew.sh/formula/ffmpeg): `brew install ffmpeg`.
 2. Python >=3.10.
 3. Requires `click` and `wcwidth` libaries.